Theron Muller, John Adamson,

 This third book by our editorial team moves the conversation from innovating in 2012 and exploring in 2014 to re-envisioning EFL teaching and learning through chapters that address contemporary 21st century issues.
 Here Asia comes into its own as a vibrant center of language teaching pedagogy and research.
 Further, how borders are envisioned and drawn is critiqued through chapters that, for example, explore multiethnic China and the Asian diaspora’s experiences when studying outside Asia.
 Its chapters speak to teachers and researchers interested in how to re-envision language teaching in their own contexts.

-The hardcover edition is available at Amazon.com.
+The hardcover edition is available at Amazon.com and other retailers.

 The paperback edition is available at Amazon and many other retailers.

 The hardcover edition is available at most online retailers.

 Theron Muller is an Associate Professor at the University of Toyama, Japan.
 His doctorate is from The Open University, UK, research exploring the publication practices of Japan-based language teachers.
 He has published and presented widely on writing for academic publication, English language teaching and learning, and teacher development including in Ilha do Desterro, International Journal of Research & Method in Education, and Writing and Pedagogy.
 He is active with JALT Publications, currently the Publications Board Chair, and a founding member of English Scholars Beyond Borders.

 John Adamson is a Professor at the University of Niigata Prefecture, Japan.
 Active in editorial work, he received his Ed.D. from the University of Leicester and has pursued research in EAP/ESP provision at university level, interdisciplinarity, self-access, and developing journal editorial systems.
 He is a co-editor (with Roger Nunn) of Accepting Alternative Voices in EFL Journal Articles (2009) and Editorial and Authorial Voices in EFL academic publishing (2012).